 - If it is active, end the Universal Broker subsystem (UBROKER).
-On the IBM i command line, execute the following command: ===>ENDSBS_UBROKER - To remove the licensed program, execute the following command: ===>DLTLICPGM LICPGM(OUNV311) - If the following message displays, use the DSPJOBLOG command to identify the problem: Objects for product OUNV211 antion ALL release ONLY not deleted
+On the IBM i command line, execute the following command: - ===>ENDSBS UBROKER - 2.
+To remove the licensed program, execute the following command: ===>DLTLICPGM LICPGM(OUNV311) - 3.
+If the following message displays, use the DSPJOBLOG command to identify the problem:

-'''

-Objects for product OUNV311 option ALL release ONLY not deleted."
+Objects for product OUNV311 option \ALL release \ONLY not deleted."
 Correct the problem and repeat Step 2.

-'''